 Coordinators aimed to explore the perspective of donors who currently funding or previously funded programs under BN.
 On the other hand, coordinators wanted to create an opportunity to share discussions of the BNWG on transition, mainstreaming and modalities; also receive feedback on coordination.

-Basic Needs sector coordinators held consultation meetings with Bureau of Population, Refugees and Migrants (State Department, USA), Embassy of Germany, Embassy of Switzerland, European Commission Humanitarian Aid (ECHO).
-Meetings were in the form of semi-structured interviews and were held one by one with each donor.
-Please note, statements are not necessarily the consensus of all four donors.
-Outcomes of the consultations were categorized and most commonly reflected findings that were shared with members by sector coordinators.
+Basic Needs sector coordinators held consultation meetings with Bureau of Population, Refugees and Migrants (State Department, USA), Embassy of Germany, Embassy of Switzerland, European Commission

-→ Members ensure their organization and its partners regularly input data to ActivityInfo
+→ Members ensure their organization and its partners all input data to ActivityInfo